Osteopathic medical degree

 - “Interventional Pain Treatments for Cancer Pain” in Coping with Cancer Magazine, July/August 2013

 Dr. Neufeld has been invited to present his work on quality improvement nationally and internationally, particularly Lean Six Sigma methodology, at Johns Hopkins and medical association meetings, which include the International Society for Quality in Healthcare, the Institute for Safe Medication Practices Canada, the American College of Medical Quality and the Association of Academic Physiatrists.
+He has been a medical advisor to the US Department of Veterans Affairs.

 Dr. Neufeld is a member of several professional societies: